 Why Live in Seton Hill

 Seton Hill in Baltimore is a historic neighborhood nestled between The University of Baltimore and the University of Maryland, Baltimore.
-The community is built around St. Mary’s Park and features a mix of students and professionals.
-The neighborhood's architecture includes brick row houses and early 1900s retail buildings, with decorative trees lining the sidewalks.
-Most residents rent, and properties rarely come to market.
-The area lacks garages and driveways, so street parking and public transit are common.
-Seton Hill is part of Baltimore City Public Schools, with students attending The Historic Samuel Coleridge-Taylor Elementary and Booker T. Washington Middle before potentially moving on to the highly rated Baltimore School for the Arts.
-The neighborhood features several parks, including St. Mary’s Park and Howard Street Dog Park.
-Local businesses include the historic Trinacria Italian imports grocery store and dining options like The Land of Kush and Culture Caribbean.
-Community events are frequent, with activities such as holiday parties, block parties, and movie nights in the park.
-For nightlife and cultural experiences, residents can visit nearby Pratt Street Ale House, Hippodrome Theatre, and The Walters Art Museum.
+It's built around St. Mary’s Park and features a mix of students and professionals, who often rent.
+Brick row houses, retail buildings and decorative trees line the streets.
+Residents often walk or use public transit to get around, since garages and driveways are harder to come by.
+Within the Baltimore City Public Schools district, kids can attend The Historic Samuel Coleridge-Taylor Elementary, Booker T. Washington Middle and the highly rated Baltimore School for the Arts.
+Green spaces like St. Mary’s Park and Howard Street Dog Park are nearby.
+Locals can also walk to neighborhood favorites like the historic Trinacria Italian market, The Land of Kush and Culture Caribbean Cuisine.
+The community calendar is full of activities, such as holiday parties, block parties and movie nights in the park.
+For nightlife and cultural experiences, locals can visit nearby Pratt Street Ale House, Hippodrome Theatre and The Walters Art Museum.
 Public transit options are plentiful, with bus and light rail services connecting residents to downtown and beyond, while Route 40 offers convenient car travel.

 Frequently Asked Questions